michaelrpierce/michaelrpierce.github.io/essays/software-design-patterns.md

 Over the course of and prior to this last semester I have been encountering a variety of these design problems and appropriate design patterns used to solve them.
 They have served as excellent tools to guide me throughout the learning process and in many problem solving scenarios without even fully realizing it.
-Looking forward I am excited to experience and implement more of these design patterns to better grow as a more solid and well-rounded software developer.
+Looking forward, I am excited to experience and implement more of these design patterns to better grow as a more solid and well-rounded software developer.